 - In the bowl of a stand mixer, combine the butter and sugar.
 Beat until light and fluffy.
 Scrape down the sides of the bowl.

 - With the mixer running on low speed, gradually add the dry ingredients.
 Mix just until combined.
-Reserve ⅓ cup of the chopped butterscotch chips in a separate bowl, then fold the rest into the batter with a spatula.
+Fold the butterscotch chips into the batter with a spatula.

 - Fill each the wells of the muffin tin about ¾ full and chill for at least an hour (up to overnight).
 This step to chill the batter will result in taller, rounder muffins, but it is optional if you're short on time!

 - Preheat oven to 425° F. Sprinkle the tops of the muffins with raw sugar, if desired.